How to Care for Elderly Feet

 Practicing proper foot care is often overlooked, and this can be particularly true for the population of the elderly.
 Trimming the nails correctly is essential in preventing infections that may occur, especially in diabetic patients.
 Additionally, developing ingrown toenails, bunions, or warts may be common among the elderly who are not able to take care of their feet correctly.
 Proper circulation is vital to the lower extremities, and this may be accomplished by engaging in foot massages, in addition to elevating the feet and soaking them in warm water.
 Choosing the correct shoes to wear will also help in maintaining proper foot care, and selecting breathable materials will help in preventing fungus from occurring.
 Please consider scheduling a consultation with a podiatrist if you have questions about how to care for elderly feet.

 Proper foot care is something many older adults forget to consider.
-If you have any concerns about your feet and ankles, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns about your feet and ankles, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.